stambolievv/BG-Wordle/README.md

 # BG-Wordle

-🧩 Play BG Wordle with unlimited words!
-Guess words with 5 letters.
+🧩 Play BG Wordle with unlimited 5 letter words!
 Can you guess the hidden word in 6 tries? 🧩